 117.14.
-(GP: FTE Management) In order to provide the necessary control over the number of employees, the Executive Budget Office is hereby directed to maintain close supervision over the number of state employees, and to require specifically the following:
+(GP: FTE Management) (A) In order to provide the necessary control over the number of employees, the Executive Budget Office is hereby directed to maintain close supervision over the number of state employees, and to require specifically the following:

 (1) That no state agency exceed the total authorized number of full-time equivalent positions and those funded from state sources as provided in each section of this act except by majority vote of the State Fiscal Accountability Authority.
+Each agency is responsible for ensuring that the number of filled and vacant FTEs does not exceed the number of authorized FTEs in the South Carolina Enterprise Information System (SCEIS).